 Bakus

-We celebrated a family birthday at Bakus at 2 Rue des Cappuccinos in the first arrondissement in January 2025.
+We celebrated a family birthday at Bakus at 2 Rue des Capucines in the first arrondissement in January 2025.
 It was a wonderful evening.
 We shared an assiette de fromage (cheese plate) with homemade chutney and some hummus and crusty bread to start, followed by individual main courses which were all very enjoyable.
 I can personally recommend their homemade pasta.
 My husband and son shared their speciality pork loin dish and highly recommend it, and our son’s partner Hannah praised the roasted chicken she ordered.
 The staff handled our table’s dietary requirements – a dairy and nut allergy – sensitively and efficiently.
+There did not appear to be a dress code but people were wearing smart casual clothing, although we had dressed up for the occasion.
+Prices are moderate to high, depending on what you choose to eat.

 Disclaimer: This post contains my honest opinions and the advice I give to friends.
 None of our experiences were gifted and we paid all our own expenses.
 Information is correct to the best of my knowledge at the time of writing and I accept no responsibility for, nor can I be held liable for, your experience at any of these venues.
 Most of the restaurants mentioned will need to be booked in advance.
 To avoid disappointment, be sure to visit restaurant websites for opening times, their full terms and conditions, and to check prices, availability and payment terms.